-INSPECTION COSTS: Before your home purchase is finalized, we advise our clients to pay to have the home inspected by a licensed home inspector.
+Inspection costs: Before your home purchase is finalized, we advise our clients to pay to have the home inspected by a licensed home inspector.
 The inspector will review the condition of the house and the primary structural and mechanical systems.
 Inspection costs vary based on the size of the home and the services the inspector is providing.
-For a standard inspection of a single family home in this area a buyer should budget $400 - $700.
+For a standard inspection of a single family home in this area a buyer should budget $500 to $800.

 Of course, other inspections require additional fees.
 Radon and termite inspections are standard in this area and generally cost $150 each.
 Depending on the age, construction, or special features of the home, we may recommend additional, specialized inspections.
 Septic, well, swimming pools, foundation, and stucco are other special inspections that might be appropriate depending on the home.
 Conducting this additional due diligence for a larger home can cost as much as $3,000 if all of the above test and inspections.